nesk/ImgurKit/README.md

 ### Whole project

-* Must redefine the classes prefix, `JPImgur` is to long, `JPIK` could be a better solution
+* Must redefine the classes prefix, `Imgur` is to long, `JPIK` could be a better solution
 * Rework indentation

 ### All models